Brain Awareness Season

 Brain Awareness Lecture Series: A Meeting of the Minds

-The 2024 Brain Awareness Lecture Series will feature conversations – from basic scientists to clinicians to policy makers.
-This set of talks will give insight into how minds from all aspects of the scientific and societal spectrum can come together to advance what we know about the brain, furthering our quest in human health.
+The 2024 Brain Awareness Lecture Series featured conversations – from basic scientists to clinicians to policy makers.
+This set of talks gave insight into how minds from all aspects of the scientific and societal spectrum can come together to advance what we know about the brain, furthering our quest in human health.

 Garinis and Trussel portraits